aiwingg/agents_simulations/llm-simulation-service/README.md

 ## Architecture

-The service consists of several key components:
+The service is built on **Microsoft Autogen** for robust multi-agent conversation orchestration, consisting of several key components:

-- **Conversation Engine**: Orchestrates conversations between Agent and Client LLMs with multi-agent support
+- **AutogenSwarmEngine**: Microsoft Autogen-based conversation orchestrator using Swarm pattern for multi-agent coordination
-- **Multi-Agent Manager**: Handles agent switching and context management during handoffs
+- **AutogenToolFactory**: Session-isolated tool creation for concurrent conversation handling
 - **Evaluator System**: Scores conversations on a 1-3 scale with detailed feedback, including multi-agent coordination
-- **Batch Processor**: Manages parallel execution of multiple scenarios
+- **Batch Processor**: Manages parallel execution of multiple scenarios with per-batch MAS isolation
 - **Result Storage**: Handles export and reporting in multiple formats
 - **REST API**: Provides HTTP endpoints for batch management
 - **CLI Interface**: Command-line tools for local execution and API interaction